 Here’s how one reader phrased it:

 When I started this blog in 2006, the economy—and interest rates—were in an entirely different place.
-Many high yield savings accounts were paying rates of over 5.0%.
-Today, those same banks are paying less than 1.50%.
+Many high yield savings accounts were paying rates of over 5.0 percent.
+Today, those same banks are paying less than 1.50 percent.
 Rates like those barely reward you for saving at all.
-But that’s not a conincidence: The government wants us to spend—not save—to stimulate the economy.
+But that’s not a coincidence: The government wants us to spend—not save—to stimulate the economy.

 But twentysomethings are not the rest of the country.

 We’re in a unique place in life.
 We’re trying to start emergency funds and save for first homes and retirement.
 Perhaps we’re paying off student debt.
 And we’re doing it all on entry-level salaries.

 Regardless of what the economy’s doing, we twentysomethings still need to save a bit.
 And that’s hard to do when interest rates are so crappy.